This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-This way, we achieve the effect of accessing elements in a tuple based on the runtime index.
-The specific principle is manually creating a function pointer table and dispatching based on the index.
+This way, we have achieved the effect of accessing elements in a tuple based on a runtime index.
+The specific principle is to manually create a function pointer table and then dispatch based on the index.

 Code Generators

-The above two points discuss language built-in features.
-However, in many scenarios, the built-in features of languages are not flexible enough to meet our needs.
-For example, in C++, if you want to generate functions and types in chunks, neither macros nor templates can do it.
+The two points above discuss language built-in features.
+However, in many scenarios, language built-in features are not flexible enough and cannot meet our needs.
+For example, in C++, if you want to generate entire functions and types, neither macros nor templates can achieve this.

 s = "";